felixangell/phi/README.md

 * load and edit large files with ease;
 * look pretty; and finally
 * be easy to use

+# why?
+The editor does not exist as a serious replacement to Sublime Text/Atom/Emacs/[editor name here].

+Though one of my big goals for the project is to possibly replace sublime text for my own personal use.
+Thus the editor is somewhat optimized for my own work-flow.

+The code is up purely for people to look at and maybe use or contribute or whatever.
+Sharing is caring!

 # reporting bugs/troubleshooting
 Note the editor is still unstable.
 Please report any bugs you find so I can